People often ask me what the differences between a scarf, shawl, wrap and stole are.

 When made from silk they become a versatile addition to your wardrobe because they can be styled in so many ways.

 Long or Oblong Scarves

-Made of silk, a long scarf becomes a chic fashion accessory that is flattering to every figure.
+Made of silk, a long scarf becomes a chic fashion accessory that is flattering to every figure and simple to style.